 So while the former students of these schools are probably a small niche of all the people out there having trouble repaying their student loan debt, the amount of these private loans typically are well over six figures and virtually unpayable for someone who was not able to obtain a high paying medically related job.
 If you have this type of debt or can share with blog with someone you know that went to one of these schools, it’s worth looking into to see if your loans fit that definition of a “qualified educational loan”.
 If not, perhaps they can be fully discharged – which if done in a bankruptcy is a fully non-taxable event of forgiveness.

-For more information, please see our website at Christie D. Arkovich, P.A. and/or contact us for a free consult.
+For more information, please see our website at Arkovich Law. and/or contact us for a free consult.
 We may be able to associate with other bankruptcy counsel in other states on this type of a case, even though our regular practice area is in the State of Florida.